 The Principal, Miss Johnson (Jill Teed), is portrayed as a strict woman often punishes the students.
 The only personal detail the film reveals about her is that she once engaged in anal sex with creepy teacher Mr. O’Donnell (Curtis Armstrong).
 O’Donnell has never forgotten it and snaps a few pictures of her butt using Lube’s camera.
 When the guys discover this, they exploit it to its full potential.
 The only personal fact about Miss Johnson is used to metaphorically disempower her by the characters and plot.

-In The Book of Love, women tend to both punish men’s terrible sexual behavior and reward male sexual pursuit.
+In The Book of Love, female characters tend to both punish male character’s terrible sexual behavior and reward male sexual pursuit.

 With The Book of Love, the American Pie Presents series came to an end.
 Perhaps the world had just moved on from this sort of teen comedy.